DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/sorting.md

 ## Custom Sorting Algorithm

-The `getColumnComparer` property of the [LocalSorting](../reference/local-sorting.md) plugin allows to implement a custom sorting algorithm.
-If `getColumnComparer` returns nothing, the default sorting algorithm will be applied.
+The `getColumnCompare` property of the [LocalSorting](../reference/local-sorting.md) plugin allows to implement a custom sorting algorithm.
+If `getColumnCompare` returns nothing, the default sorting algorithm will be applied.

 The following demo shows how to implement such functionality: